softalker/archetypes/README.md

 - package (default: **${groupId}**)

 You must provide this properties alongside the properties (if any) required by the selected archetype in either of two ways:
-- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in both batch and interactive modes
+- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in both of batch and interactive modes
 - One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true`

   > The first argument forces interactive mode (the default) if batch mode is in place.
 The second one makes archetype specific properties having a default value behave like its generic counterparts (version & package) when running in interactive mode.
 That is: asking the user before setting the property with its default value